FILMMAKERS COLLECTIVE SUMMER 2025

 TUITION: $4,750.00

-As part of our Filmmakers Collective program, we will be visiting and learning about the new film studios in our area!
-Hollywood on Hudson.
+As part of our Filmmakers Collective program, we will be visiting and learning about the new film studio in our area!
+Hollywood on the Hudson.

 The International Film Institute of New York (IFI) will offer a unique opportunity to learn the art of filmmaking in an in-depth, supportive, and intimate program.